-Working out your GST explains all the calculations you need and where they go on your GST return.
-When you file your GST return in myIR or through accounting software many of these calculations are automatically done for you.
+Our Working out your GST page explains what you need and how to complete your GST return.
+When you file your GST return in myIR or through accounting software many of your calculations are done for you.

-You can file your GST return through accounting software directly to Inland Revenue.
+You can file your GST return directly to us through accounting software.
+The benefits of filing through accounting software include: